pascalaldo/marsi/README.md

 --------------

 *marsi* comes with a initialization command that will download all the necessary files and build the database.
-You can start by running `marsi init --help`.
+You can start by running `marsi db --help`.

-*marsi* will download the required files for you.
-Just run `marsi init download`. **Make sure you have an stable internet connection.**
+*marsi* will download the required files for you, setup the database and process the molecular structures.
+Just run `marsi db init`. **Make sure you have an stable internet connection.**